eric-cyp24/Kyber768cbd.jl/README.md

 ## Download data
 Download the pre-built templates from all devices (DK1, FN1 - RS2) except for DK2,
 profiling traces from DK2, and attack traces from MS2.
-The two MS2 attack tracesets are from both KeyGen and Encaps operations, each with postfix `_test_K` and `_test_E` , respectively.
+The two MS2 attack trace sets are from both KeyGen and Encaps operations, each with postfix `_test_K` and `_test_E`, respectively.
 The data will be downloaded into the folder: `data/Traces/`.\
 \* Note that, the **dataset size is about 30GB**, please make sure you have enough disk space left.